behroozbc/DuckDuckGoDotNet/README_EN.md

 ## Installation

-To install this library in your project, download the NuGet package for this library:
+To install this library in your project, you must download it from NuGet.

 ```bash
 dotnet add DuckDuckGoDotNet